-- 5.1 The Event shall include all practices and races. - 5.2 The Event will have the status of international event. - 5.3 There will be two races: - Race 1: A qualification race for the Macau Grand Prix run over 10 laps. - Race 2: The Macau Grand Prix run over 15 laps.
+- 5.1 The Event shall include all practices and races. - 5.2 The Event will have the status of international event. - 5.3 There will be two races:

+Race 1: A qualification race for the Macau Grand Prix run over 10 laps or a maximum of 60 minutes, whether or not the race is suspended.